lxnt/rendumper/modules/README.rst

 - do a knob for max-optimization builds.
 - show fps+averaged times on an overlay. maybe do a graph ala eve online
 - rewrite df-structures/codegen.py, it rotted; revive
+- "ld.so understands the string $ORIGIN (or equivalently ${ORIGIN}) in an rpath specification (DT_RPATH or DT_RUNPATH) to mean the directory containing the application executable."

 Starting up, paths and stuff
 ----------------------------